Choose an article:

-To see the extensive list of 1875 Crossover XS features and options, or shop Lund’s full selection of fishing and recreational boats, visit www.lundboats.com.
+For more information on the 1875 Crossover XS features and options or to shop Lund’s full selection of fishing boats, visit lundboats.com.
 More family-friendly features.
 Lund quality and craftsmanship.
 More fish in the livewell.
 All for a lot less money than you’d expect.
 Lund boats, built by fisherman for fisherman…and their families too.

 Lund on Facebook: http://www.facebook.com/LundBoats

 Guide Tony Roach talks about his winter housing, organization and lighting solutions